wso2/docs-apk/en/docs/setup/prerequisites.md

 ### Resource Requirements

-We recommend the following minimum resource requirements for running WSO2 APK on a Kubernetes cluster.
-These requirements are based on whether you are deploying the APK Data Plane only or with the APIM Control Plane as well.
+We recommend the following minimum resource requirements for running WSO2 Kubernetes Gateway on a Kubernetes cluster.
+These requirements are based on whether you are deploying the Kubernetes Gateway Data Plane only or with the APIM Control Plane as well.

-**Minimum requirements for APK Data Plane:**
+**Minimum requirements for Kubernetes Gateway Data Plane:**

 | Resource | Minimum Requirement |
 | -------- | ------------------- |